BodyCopy/lori-website/site/content/post/scotland-united-kingdom.md

 Walked to the Leith Library hoping to find a hanging portrait of Giles’ great, great grandfather, David Low but unfortunately that tip was not reliable, though a nice librarian tried to help.

 On our walk back meandered into an antique centre, ended up purchasing an earthenware dairy creamer from the Port Dundas Pottery Co from Glasgow.
 Got my souvenir antique!
-Also Eileen purchased us royal whiskey and gin crystal glasses as keepsakes.
+Also Eileen purchased us royal whisky and gin crystal glasses as keepsakes.
 I'm sure they will come in handy!

 Came back to our place for a short rest then headed out again.
 Walked over to Princes St, to Sir Walter Scott Monument and thru the Gardens.